 The preparation of consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, equity, revenues and expenses during the reporting period.
-Significant estimates used in preparing these consolidated financial statements include: (i) the estimated allowance for subscription cancellations, (ii) the reserve for self-insurance, (iii) assumptions related to achievement of technological feasibility for software developed for sale, (iv) product life cycles, (v) estimated useful lives and potential impairment of long-lived assets, intangible assets and goodwill, (vi) determination of the fair value of tangible and intangible assets acquired, liabilities assumed and consideration transferred in an acquisition, (vii) amortization period of material rights and deferred commissions (viii) valuation of the Company's stock used to measure stock-based compensation awards, (ix) Black-Scholes-Merton option pricing model ("Black-Scholes model") input assumptions used to determine the fair value of stock-based compensation awards, and (x) the potential outcome of future tax consequences of events that have been recognized in the consolidated financial statements or tax returns.
+Significant estimates used in preparing these consolidated financial statements include: (i) the estimated allowance for subscription cancellations, (ii) expected credit losses associated with the allowance for doubtful accounts; (iii) the reserve for selfinsurance, (iv) assumptions related to achievement of technological feasibility for software developed for sale, (v) product life cycles, (vi) estimated useful lives and potential impairment of long-lived assets and intangible assets, (vii) potential impairment of goodwill, (viii) determination of the fair value of tangible and intangible assets acquired, liabilities assumed and consideration transferred in acquisitions, (ix) amortization period of material rights and deferred commissions (x) valuation of the Company's stock used to measure stock-based compensation awards, (xi) Black-Scholes-Merton option pricing model ("Black-Scholes model") input assumptions used to determine the fair value of stock-based compensation awards, (xii) measurement of future purchase commitment, contingent consideration liabilities and deferred purchase consideration liabilities associated with acquisitions, and (xiii) the potential outcome of future tax consequences of events that have been recognized in the consolidated financial statements or tax returns.
 Actual results may differ from these estimates.